janbrederecke/prepareD/README.md

-# prepared
+# prepareD

-A package with useful DIY functions for data preparation.
+R package with useful functions for data preparation and documentation.

 Author and maintainer: Jan Brederecke